 We devote significant time and resources to helping our employees' progress in their careers and accessing quality learning and development opportunities.
 This includes regular development conversations with line managers, a formal personal development review meeting every six months and service level succession planning activities.
-There are also opportunities to learn from women who have progressed into the highest levels of organisations for example at our International Women's Day event in March 2018 we brought together a panel of female speakers to discuss their career journeys so far, how they have successfully navigated the world of work and answer questions from the audience.
-We also hosted a networking event to bring people together in an environment where they can discuss new ideas, challenges, offer advice and support in an informal setting.
+There are also opportunities to learn from women who have progressed into the highest levels of organisations, this is a key consideration for our management conferences, managers seminars and international women's day activities.

 Chesterfield Borough Council offers a wide range of apprenticeship opportunities both to enhance the skills, knowledge and experience of our existing employees and to give opportunities to a diverse range of new employees.
-For 2017/18 65% of our existing staff accessing upskilling apprenticeship opportunities were female and 60% of our new apprentices were female.
-We recognise that offering new apprenticeship opportunities which are attractive to women may in the short negatively impact our gender pay gap as these roles attract a lower salary but this is about investing in a pipeline of talent and creating career pathways for apprentices to progress and meet their potential.
+As in previous years a higher proportion of existing staff accessing upskilling apprenticeship opportunities and new apprentices are female.
+We recognise however that offering new apprenticeship opportunities which are attractive to women may in the short negatively impact our gender pay gap as these roles attract a lower salary but this is about investing in a pipeline of talent and creating career pathways for apprentices to progress and meet their potential.
+We carefully consider how to support female staff and apprentices to take the next steps in their career, identify and reduce any barriers to gender equality.
+Over time this will reduce the gender gap and quartile distribution.

 We work with schools and colleges regularly via our local democracy programmes and work experience opportunities.
 These help us to develop a relationship with young people in the Borough early on which in turn helps us to identify as an employer of choice within the area particularly for apprenticeship opportunities.
-However we recognise that there is more we could do particularly in attracting women into our trade apprenticeship programme so during 2018/19 we will be exploring opportunities with the Derbyshire careers service and directly with schools and colleges to increase the visibility of our apprenticeship opportunities and attract a wider pool of applicants.
+Over 400 children from 11 different schools have engaged in this activity for 2017/18 with more signing up for 2018/19.

 We also take our wider role as a key place shaper seriously and consider how we can help to address the gender pay gap within the Borough.
-There are many developments taking place across the Borough which will provide significant employment and educational opportunities which have the potential to further reduce the gender pay gap.
+As part of our commitment to local labour clauses we work with employers and partner agencies to enable them to showcase opportunities and career pathways in schools and colleges.
+Across the borough large scale regeneration activity is taking place, this matched with a clear focus on the skills agenda will provide significant employment and educational opportunities which have the potential to further reduce the gender pay gap within the borough.
 Some highlights include: